wikimedia/fresh/Tutorial.md

   container's bash prompt.

-* `-e 'HOME=/tmp'`: The Wikimedia base images run as the unprivileged `nobody` user inside the container, which as no home directory.
+* `-e 'HOME=/tmp'`: The Wikimedia base images run as the unprivileged `nobody` user inside the container, which has no home directory.
   This is for compatibility with various CLI utilities that assume the `$HOME` directory to exist.